 - Additional Honors credits beyond Honors Scholar may be in any subject.

-- Of those additional credits, 6 Honors credits must be at the 2000-level or above.
+- Of those additional credits, 6 Honors credits must be at the 2000-level or above

-University Honors Laureate Distribution Requirements
+Meet Distribution Requirements

-These requirements ensure that you have had breadth across your Honors degree, and they may be fulfilled across any of the 30 Honors credits, including those applied to Honors Scholar in your major.
+These distribution requirements ensure that you have had breadth across your Honors degree, and they may be fulfilled across any of the 30 Honors credits, including those applied to Honors Scholar in your major.

 A single course may fulfill multiple requirements.

-- Arts & Humanities
+- Arts & Humanities (A&H)

-- Social Sciences
+- Social Sciences (SS)

-- Science, Technology, & Mathematics
+- Science, Technology, & Mathematics (STEM)

 - Career, Professional, and Personal Development